 At UC San Diego you'll be able to recover quickly and safely thanks to a skilled, interdisciplinary rehabilitation team.
 Therapists work closely with oncologists and surgeons to ensure effective and targeted care.

 Exercise following surgery is essential to re-educating muscles, restoring movement and decreasing side effects.
 Our breast cancer rehab center is unique to San Diego in that it sees patients for exercise after their operation.
-Together, our therapists and surgeons have created an exercise regimen specifically tailored to the needs of patients who undergo breast cancer surgery.

 Immediately following surgery, your doctor will order occupational therapy (OT).

 During the course of breast cancer rehab, physical therapy (PT) may be prescribed if balance and endurance issues arise.

 More about OT and PT and their roles in breast cancer rehab:

 Benefits of Breast Cancer Rehab

 Breast cancer treatment can impact emotional and physical well-being, making it difficult for patients to return to normal living.